OWASP/www-event-2023-Global-AppSec-DC/pages/exhibitor-details.md

 + REGISTER: It is critical that both your expo pass holders and full conference pass holders register.
 Discount codes have been distributed to all paid exhibitors and sponsors.
 + BOOK HOTEL: OWASP has a room block for Global AppSec DC 2023.
 To book a room at the conference hotel, please use [this link](https://book.passkey.com/event/50528867/owner/10764415/home) to receive the discounted group rate available only until October 1.
-+ Full Conference Pass holders will have access to: breakfast, coffee breaks, lunch, Networking Reception, social events, as well as access to the Keynote sessions, all conference tracks, and the expo hall.
++ Full Conference Pass holders will have access to: breakfast, coffee breaks, lunch, Networking Reception, and social events, as well as access to the Keynote sessions, all conference tracks, and the expo hall.
 + Expo Only Pass holders will have access to: breakfast, coffee breaks, lunch, and Networking Reception.
 Expo pass holders will NOT have  access to the Keynote sessions or conference tracks.

 ### Event Exhibitors

-+ Diamond Plus: 5 full conference passes 3 expo only passes
++ Diamond Plus: 5 full conference passes 3 expo-only passes
-+ Diamond:  5 full conference passes 3 expo only passes
++ Diamond:  5 full conference passes 3 expo-only passes
-+ Gold: 2 full conference passes 2 expo only passes
++ Gold: 2 full conference passes 2 expo-only passes
-+ Silver: 2 expo only passes
++ Silver: 2 expo-only passes
-+ Start-Up: 2 expo only passes
++ Start-Up: 2 expo-only passes
-+ Additional full conference and expo only pass may be purchased [here](https://www.eventbrite.com/e/owasp-global-appsec-washington-dc-2023-tickets-519195877847).
++ Additional full conference and expo-only passes may be purchased [here](https://www.eventbrite.com/e/owasp-global-appsec-washington-dc-2023-tickets-519195877847).

 ### Preparing for the Conference